patocl/Tips/DuplicatedCode.md

 ## Code Review and Pair Programming

 Encourage code reviews and pair programming in your development process.
 Having multiple sets of eyes on the code can help identify and eliminate duplicated code during development.
 Visual Studio's built-in code review tools can facilitate this process.

+## Refactoring

+Visual Studio provides powerful refactoring capabilities to help you improve code quality and maintainability.
+Here are some common refactoring features along with their frequently used keyboard shortcuts in Visual Studio:

+- Rename (F2): Easily rename identifiers such as variables, methods, classes, or namespaces throughout your codebase without manual searching and replacing.

+- Extract Method (Ctrl + R, M): Create a new method from a block of code, making your code more modular and easier to understand.

+- Extract Interface (Ctrl + R, I): Generate an interface from an existing class, promoting loose coupling and abstraction.

+- Encapsulate Field (Ctrl + R, E): Convert a public field into a property while maintaining backward compatibility.

+- Convert to Auto-implemented Property (Ctrl + R, E): Simplify properties by converting them into auto-implemented properties.

+- Move Type to Another Namespace (F12): Organize your code by moving a type (class, enum, interface) to a different namespace.

+- Introduce Variable (Ctrl + R, V): Create a new variable to hold the result of an expression, improving code readability.

+- Introduce Parameter (Ctrl + R, P): Add a new parameter to a method and automatically update all calls to that method.

+- Change Signature (Ctrl + R, S): Modify the parameters of a method, and Visual Studio updates all method calls accordingly.

+- Extract Interface (Ctrl + R, I): Extract an interface from a class, promoting code reusability and testability.

+- Inline (Ctrl + R, I): Replace a method call with its actual code, eliminating the need for the method.

+- Remove Unused Using Directives (Ctrl + R, G): Remove unnecessary using directives to declutter your code.

+- Optimize Namespace References (Ctrl + R, O): Organize and optimize your using directives for a cleaner code file.

+- Generate Method Stubs (Ctrl + .): Quickly generate missing method stubs when implementing interfaces or inheriting from base classes.

+- Convert to IEnumerable (Ctrl + R, F): Transform collections to IEnumerable when possible to improve code flexibility.

+- Convert to Lambda Expression (Ctrl + R, L): Refactor traditional loops and iterations into concise lambda expressions.

+- Convert to async/await (Ctrl + .): Easily convert synchronous code to asynchronous code using async/await patterns.

+- Surround with (Ctrl + K, S): Wrap selected code with conditional statements, try-catch blocks, or other control structures.

+- These shortcuts and features are invaluable for enhancing code maintainability and readability in Visual Studio.
+You can use them to efficiently refactor your code and make it more robust.